-Shares of common stock offered by us 10,937,500 shares, or 12,578,125 if the underwriters exercise their over- allotment option in full Common stock to be outstanding after this offering 36,429,517 shares, or 38,070,142 if the underwriters exercise their over- allotment option in full Use of proceeds We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of \$151.0 million, or \$175.4 million if the underwriters exercise their over-allotment option in full, after deducting underwriting discounts and commissions and estimated fees and expenses payable by us, including the fee to be paid to affiliates of BRS in connection with the termination of the management services agreement described under "Related Party Transactions-Management Agreement and Transaction Fees."
-We intend to use the net proceeds of this offering to: pay approximately \$57.7 million to fund the proposed Eagle acquisition; purchase approximately \$35.0 million of rental equipment currently under operating leases; pay approximately \$8.3 million in deferred compensation owed to one of our current executives and a former executive; and repay, with the remaining net proceeds, approximately \$50.0 million o borrowings outstanding under our senior secured credit facility.
-The actual amounts of the net proceeds that we will use to fund the Eagle acquisition, purchase rental equipment currently under operating leases and pa deferred compensation will differ from the amounts set forth above based on the then current amounts required for each at the time this offering is completed.
+Shares of common stock offered by us 10,937,500 shares, or 12,578,125 if the underwriters exercise their over- allotment option in full Common stock to be outstanding after this offering 36,429,516 shares, or 38,070,141 if the underwriters exercise their over- allotment option in full Use of proceeds We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of \$171.3 million, or \$198.8 million if the underwriters exercise their over-allotment option in full, after deducting underwriting discounts and commissions and estimated fees and expenses payable by us, including the fee to be paid to affiliates of BRS in connection with the termination of the management services agreement described under "Related Party Transactions-Management Agreement and Transaction Fees."
+We intend to use the net proceeds of this offering to: • pay approximately \$57.7 million to fund the proposed Eagle acquisition; purchase approximately \$35.0 million of rental equipment currently under operating leases; pay approximately \$8.3 million in deferred compensation owed to one of our current executives and a former executive; and repay, with the remaining net proceeds, approximately \$70.3 million of borrowings outstanding under our senior secured credit facility.
+The actual amounts of the net proceeds that we will use to fund the Eagle acquisition, purchase rental equipment currently under operating leases and pay deferred compensation will differ from the amounts set forth above based on the then current amounts required for each at the time this offering is completed.
 In addition, the amount of borrowings that we will actually repay under our senior secured credit facility will depend upon the amount of net proceeds remaining after application to the other uses.
+We may use a portion of the net proceeds allocated to repay borrowings under our senior secured credit facility for general corporate purposes.
 See "Use of Proceeds."
 Proposed Nasdaq National Market symbol HEES